saltstack-formulas/nextcloud-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/pre-commit/pre-commit

-A SaltStack formula that is empty.
-It has dummy content to help with a quick start on a new formula and it serves as a style guide.
+A SaltStack formula to manage a Nextcloud server.

+The scope of this formula is rather narrow.
+It manages only Nextcloud code and configuration.
+(We do not try to be smart and tell you how your Nextcloud setup should exactly look like.)
+Nginx, Apache, PHP, MySQL, MariaDB and PostgreSQL themselves are to be dealt with in their respective formulas, although this formula may provide ready-to-use snippets or configuration hints.

 .. contents:: **Table of Contents**
    :depth: 1